Egyptian Lover: Revival and Stones Throw era (2010s–present)

-Egyptian Lover performing at Moogfest, April 25, 2014.
+Egyptian Lover with Gerald "Bo" Brown performing at Moogfest, April 25, 2014.

 Interest in his catalog resurged in the 2010s through reissues and festival appearances.
 In 2015 Stones Throw Records reissued "Egypt, Egypt" as Egypt, Egypt (Pyramid Edition), a Record Store Day release recreating his 1984 West Coast electro classic.
 The edition was pressed on triangle-shaped white vinyl with a thick black board sleeve featuring gold foil printing and magnetic 8-panel design folding into a free-standing pyramid.
 The package was described as a tribute to Broussard’s early electro era, backed with “Girls” – an instrumental bonus-beats version of the track from On the Nile (1984).
 That same year, Broussard released 1984 (2015) on his label.

 In 2016 Stones Throw issued 1983–1988, a four-LP box set with a 20-page booklet housed in an all-black case with gold foil printing.
 The set included liner notes by music journalist, Jeff Weiss, track histories written by Egyptian Lover, and recordings sourced from the original master tapes.
 It featured extended and alternate versions of classic singles, curated by Peanut Butter Wolf.
 That year, under his Jamie Jupitor alias, Broussard released "Future Computer" on The Bass Academy, Vol. 2.

 He followed with 1985 (2018), featuring collaborations with DJ Qbert, Cozmo D of Newcleus, and Juan Atkins of Cybotron.
 The 1985 cycle coincided with the 35th anniversary of Egyptian Empire Records.

 In 2020 he released Pyramix Party, a collection of newly re-recorded and remixed versions of his 1980s material.
 He continued with 1986 (2020) and 1987 (2025).
-He remains active as a performer and producer.
+He remains active as a performer and producer as of late 2025.